 Each applicant to the PhD programs will be automatically considered for a full-tuition scholarship, plus stipend.
 A separate application is not required.

 Master’s candidates are normally eligible for partial need-based and merit-based tuition scholarships.
 Merit awards may vary by program and are usually awarded at the time of admission.
 U.S. citizens and permanent residents who wish to be considered for need-based scholarships must complete the Free Application for Federal Student Aid (FAFSA).
 The Brandeis FAFSA code is 002133.
-International students who wish to be considered for need-based scholarships must submit the International Application for Financial Aid, which will be made available during the application process.
+International Applicants should follow our instructions to submit the CSS Profile.
 Although teaching fellowships are usually reserved for Ph.D. students, a limited number of assistantships may be awarded to master’s candidates in a very few selected programs.

 Financial assistance for postbaccalaureate programs varies, but students should fill out the FAFSA (U.S. citizens and permanent residents) or the International Application for Financial Aid to be considered for aid.